1029 Central Avenue,

 In 1959, the Durwood Theatre organization(AMC) reopened it as the 700 seat Capri Theatre, with the movie “South Pacific” in Todd-AO.
 In 1964, the screen was slashed during corporate-union turmoil;Durwood used non-union projectionists and fired striking stagehands.

 The Capri Theatre remained a mainstay in Kansas City movie theatres until 1972.
 Then, opera and symphony displaced movies, and the theatre was renamed the Lyric Theatre.
 Opera and symphony moved to the new Kauffman Center for the Performing Arts when it was completed in 2011, and in 2014 the Lyric Theatre is unused.
-In July 2018 it was announced the building will be converted into a YMCA.
+The auditorium was demolished and only the façade remains.

 Just login to your account and subscribe to this theater